vistalabs-org/uniswap-v4-indexer/README.md

 # Uniswap v4 Indexer

-A public Uniswap v4 indexer built with [Envio](https://envio.dev) that can be used by any developer to power their infrastructure.
+Uniswap v4 indexer built with [Envio](https://envio.dev) that can be used by any developer to power their infrastructure.

 _Please refer to the [documentation website](https://docs.envio.dev) for a thorough guide on all [Envio](https://envio.dev) indexer features_